Weng20011103/ZCU102_independent_study/TXS0108E/README.md

 "Long traces/cables/connectors that increase the capacitive load, which causes ringing, which can be misdetected as a rising edge. "
 "If every falling edge results in a (false) rising edge, you get oscillations. "
 "If you know the characteristic impedance of your signal lines, you can reduce ringing by adding series resisors for impedance matching. "
+"But with all signals begin unidirectional, you could also use two SN74AHCT125‍s running at 5V/3.3V for up/downtranslation. "

 ## Question on TXS0104/TXS0108E schematic
 參考文章: